jshng-glasgow/CompGeo-reproducibility-workshop/README.md

 matplotlib==3.3.4
 arviz==0.10.0

+Running this code on a GPU will significantly improve inference speed.

 NOTE: This has been run successfully on both a Windows 10 and an Oracle Linux 9.5 Server

 ## Installation and Setup